Glenskii/watermark-gienie/README.md

 Watermark Genie is a professional batch watermarking application that lets you resize and stamp hundreds of photos with your logo in one click.
 Whether you're a photographer protecting your work or a content creator adding branding, this tool handles everything from single images to massive batches with reliable, proven performance.

+## 🚀 What's New in V2.0 (Released July 21, 2025)

+**Complete rewrite with major performance and feature improvements:**

+**🎯 Live Preview System** - Real-time watermark positioning with dynamic canvas sizing
+**💾 Preset Manager** - Save/load configurations as .wgpreset files
+**🧵 Multi-Core Processing** - 2-3x faster with ThreadPoolExecutor
+**⚡ Command-Line Interface** - Full CLI automation support
+**🎨 Dark Theme Toggle** - Modern interface themes
+**📦 ZIP Archive Creation** - Automatic batch packaging
+**🖱️ Drag & Drop Support** - Intuitive file and folder handling
+**📱 Portrait Optimization** - Enhanced watermark scaling for tall images
+**🔄 Real-Time Updates** - Settings changes instantly update preview

-## ✨ What Makes This Special
+## ✨ Core Features

 **🚀 Proven Reliability**
-Battle-tested v1.4.4 with thousands of successful deployments.
+Battle-tested with thousands of successful deployments.
 Handles massive batches without breaking a sweat.

 **🎯 9-Point Precision**
 Precise watermark placement with a professional 9-point grid system.
 Position your logo exactly where you want it.